RV-10 Building

 4.

-attach the F-1089 Elevator pushrod to the F-1063 Elevator Idler Arm
+F-1089 Elevator pushrod to the F-1063 Elevator Idler Arm

 assembly BEFORE installing the idler arm assembly to the brackets (MUCH